A PDF of this information for printing is available:

 What is aspirin?

 Aspirin is an anti-platelet drug often prescribed for people with MPNs.
-Aspirin is classified as a non-steroidal anti-inflammatory (NSAID) drug.
-This means that it reduces inflammation but does not contain steroids.
-It is prescribed at a dose of 100 mg daily for most patients with MPNs in Australia.
+Aspirin is classified as a non-steroidal anti-inflammatory (NSAID) drug which means that it reduces inflammation but does not contain steroids.
+Aspirin is a drug that is very familiar to most people as it is often taken for fevers or headaches, but it also has other qualities.
+It has anti-platelet effects that reduce the risk of a heart attack or stroke in people at increased risk of vascular events.
+It is usually prescribed at a dose of 100 mg daily for patients with MPNs in Australia.

 How does aspirin work?